Dual Diagnosis Treatment Tuscaloosa, AL

 University Of Alabama At Birmingham Beacon Recovery - 50.3 miles from Tuscaloosa, AL

-University Of Alabama At Birmingham Beacon Recovery is a dual diagnosis treatment center in Birmingham, Alabama that offers treatment for substance abuse and mental health disorders that include major depressive disorder as well as antisocial personality disorder.
+University Of Alabama At Birmingham Beacon Recovery is a dual-diagnosis treatment center in Birmingham, Alabama that offers treatment services for drug and alcohol addiction and mental health disorders that include depression as well as schizophrenia.

 Address: 401 Beacon Parkway West, Suite 150, Birmingham, AL 35209 in Jefferson County